digital-work-lab/open-source-project/docs/week_2_git_notebook_merge_conflict.md

 git commit
 ```

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">To complete the commit, simply close the commit message.</p>
+To complete the commit, simply close the commit message.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">Check the Git history and verify whether the merge commit was created.</p>
+Check the Git history and verify whether the merge commit was created.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">🎉🎈 With these commands, you have solved the first merge conflict! 🎈🎉</p>
+🎉🎈 With these commands, you have solved the first merge conflict! 🎈🎉

 ## Part 2: Resolving a more realistic merge conflict  <a id="realistic"></a>

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">For this task, we focus on a project where Lisa and Ted work on a Python module for a command-line application.
-Lisa works on a separate branch and changes <code>print()</code> statements to <code>logging.info()</code>.
-In parallel, Ted introduces changes to the <code>COLORS</code> variable on main.
+For this task, we focus on a project where Lisa and Ted work on a Python module for a command-line application.
+Lisa works on a separate branch and changes `print()`statements to `logging.info()`.
+In parallel, Ted introduces changes to the `COLORS` variable on main.
 Both changes affect the same module and even the same lines of code.
-Let's see how the conflict unfolds and how we can resolve it.</p>
+Let's see how the conflict unfolds and how we can resolve it.

 ```python